Home - Book Preview

 “That’s the attitude I want to see from my players, Jeff!
 What position do you play?”

 “I enjoy midfield, Sir, despite my current fitness level.
-I’ve had no problem keeping up with my man so far, but I don’t think we ran as much as your players do at the high school level.”
+I’ve had no problem keeping up with my man, but I don’t think we ran as much as your players do at the high school level.”

 “You keep working hard this summer.
-I’d rather have a player with so-so skills who always gives one hundred percent, over a natural-born player who is lazy.
-Skill we can work on; heart we can’t.
-I don’t have a problem starting freshmen, either.”
+I’d rather have a player with so-so skills who always gives 100% than a natural-born player who is lazy.
+The skill we can work on, the heart we can’t.
+I don’t have a problem starting a freshman, either.”

 Jeff blinked.
-This sounded like the start of an offer to help him out, and he’d only just met the man.
+This sounded like the start of an offer to help him, and he’d only just met the man.

 “That’d be great, Sir.”